 Thyroid diseases sometimes result from inappropriate TSH levels, or may be caused by problems in the thyroid gland itself.

-The most common cause of hypothyroidism is Hashimoto's thyroiditis, an autoimmune condition where the body makes antibodies that destroy parts of the thyroid gland.
+The most common cause of hypothyroidism is Hashimoto's thyroiditis,an autoimmune condition where the body makes antibodies that destroy parts of the thyroid gland.
 Surgical removal and certain medications (e.g., amiodarone, lithium) can also cause hypothyroidism.
+Treatment for hyperthyroidism can cause hypothyroidism as well.

 Other causes of hypothyroidism include pituitary problems, hypothalamus problems, and iodine deficiency (rare in North America, but affects nearly 2 billion people worldwide).
 Some babies are born with hypothyroidism – this is called congenital hypothyroidism.